Upcoming Events

 As part of the Stockade Works Access Youth (SWAY) initiative, Teen Crew Boot Camp is a 5-day workforce development program led by experienced industry professionals to provide introductions to several on-set departments, preparing teens for the exciting and fast-paced world of working in film and TV production.

-Join professional cleaner Raena Baldwin for a thoughtful workshop on navigating the unique challenges of helping elders maintain a clean and comfortable home.
+Join professional cleaner Raena Baldwin and Registered Nurse and owner of Caring Help at Home, Julie Adams, for a thoughtful workshop on navigating the unique challenges of helping elders maintain a clean and comfortable home.

 Whether you're supporting aging parents, relatives, or neighbors, this session will offer practical strategies for decluttering, cleaning, and organizing elder spaces in a way that respects autonomy, preserves dignity, and fosters connection.
 Learn how to assess needs, have productive conversations, and create systems that actually stick.